 Save with your cash back card

 Some cash back credit cards with rotating bonus categories provide an opportunity to focus your spending on Halloween purchases, including costumes, candy, and decorations.
-Here are a couple of examples of cash back cards with upcoming bonus categories that could help with your Halloween shopping list:

 Not all cash back cards have rotating bonus categories, but in some cases, their fixed categories can still be conducive for Halloween purchases.

 So what can you do with your Halloween rewards?
 Depending on the card, your redemption options may include cash back, statement credits, merchandise, or travel rewards.
 No matter how you redeem your cash back, it still amounts to a percentage of your spending that goes back into your pocket.